Mr. Handy, Mr. Hong: Original soundtrack

 Most of original soundtracks of this film was executively written by music director Lee Woo-hyun.
 There are two remakes of the famous songs of Yoo Jae-ha and Kim Kwang-seok included in the album.
 Both song were sung life by Kim Jo-hyuk in the film, however for the album Kim only recorded "With the mind to forget" by Kim Kwang-seok, whist "You in my arms" by Yoo Jae-ha was sung by Sing Yoo-jeong.

 Awards and nominations

 Production

 This film was director Kang Seok-beom's debut film.
 Produced by Zenith Entertainment, casting was first announced on October 10, 2003.
-Starring the late Kim Joo-hyeok and Uhm Jung-hwa, it was written by Kang Seok-beom and Shin Jung-goo.
+Starring Kim Joo-hyeok and Uhm Jung-hwa, it was written by Kang Seok-beom and Shin Jung-goo.